Clinical Specialty Advisor

 In addition to your 4th year Surgery Sub-I rotation, away rotations in Neurosurgery are strongly recommended.
 Some of the benefits of doing an away rotation include networking, increasing the number of interview invitations you’re likely to receive, and figuring out what you’re looking for in a residency program.
 Neurosurgery is a small community and many Department Chairs and Program Directors know each other and having an endorsement from faculty from your away rotations can make a very positive impact on your application.
 We recommend working closely with your Career Advisor and Specialty Advisor to help with this decision.

 Neurosurgery is one of the most competitive residencies currently.
 Typically, the residency is 7 years.
 Both categorical and advanced positions are available.
 There are over 100 Neurosurgery training programs in the U.S. The residency often involves dedicated years of research in Neurosurgery.
 Neurosurgical training typically involves rotations and immersion in cerebrovascular disorders, brain tumors, epilepsy, neurotrauma, movement disorders, pediatric neurologic disorders, neurocritical care, peripheral pain, radiosurgery, and spinal disorders.
 Training programs typically offer 1-3 positions/year.
-For medical students, Step 1 scores typically are quite high, and research activity should be robust.
+For medical students, research activity should be robust.
 A career as a neurosurgeon is challenging and fulfilling.

 Neurosurgery Student Interest Group